deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/dd-creating-and-registering-a-simple-route.md

     <b>Figure 15-4.</b> Navigating using a simple route
 </p>

-#### PP2 ----------------------

-* My simple route in Listing 15-8 does not tell the MVC Framework how to respond to requests for the root URL and only supports a single, specific, URL, pattern.
+The route in *Listing 15-8* only support a single, specific URL pattern, but does not respond to requests for the root URL.
+In this chapter, we will see how to build complex routes and patterns.
-* I have temporarily taken a step back from the functionality that Visual Studio adds to the RouteConfig.cs file when it creates the project, but I will show you how to build more complex patterns and routes throughout the rest of this chapter.

 #### UNIT TEST: TESTING INCOMING URLS